JamesTsay-12/blog-site/science and technology/index.md

 ---
 layout: page
-title: science and technology
+title: Science and Technology
-permalink: /science and technology/
+permalink: /Science and Technology/
 ---

 Welcome to my science and technology blog!